How is your food grown?

 Irrigation and weeds

 Two rather large water tanks are on site that are trickle filled by a well with a drip and overhead irrigation system plumbed in.
 Drip irrigation is very efficient and inexpensive as it uses very little water, applying water directly to the base of the plants, and requires minimal pressure to operate to a satisfactory level.
 When plants are in the early stages of growth, in the absence of rain, small spray emitters are used to keep the soil and seeds/seedlings moist.
 Larger overhead irrigation is also used to ensure that the plants get the water they need.
-After being very dependent on rain water for the first few years we know there is no guarantee and so you better have a back up plan.
-Now we always irrigate after planting and if it rains, bonus!
+After being very dependent on rain water for the first few years I know there is no guarantee and so you better have a back up plan.
+Now I always irrigate after planting and if it rains, bonus!

-We have four types of weed control at Fat Chance Farmstead.
-The first two are mulches: organic straw, and ‘ground cover’ (see photo at the top of this page).
+There are four types of weed control at Fat Chance Farmstead.
+The first two are mulches: straw, and ‘ground cover’ (see photo at the top of this page).
 Both are laid directly on the soil, acting as a barrier to weeds with the added benefits of warming the soil to promote growth, and retaining moisture underneath.
 The ‘ground cover’ is not what you often see on farms as more common is a single use plastic film.
 Ground cover is a bit harder to work with and more expensive, the real benefit though is that it can be reused for upto 10 years!
-Our third and most popular form of weed management is manual removal, either by hand with one of our many weeding tools or with the tractor.
+The third and most popular form of weed management is removal, either by hand with one of our many weeding tools or with the tractor.
 As farmers continue to use herbicides to kill off unwanted weeds, those weeds slowly get used to the chemicals requiring more potent and different concoctions.
 Luckily, weeds have yet found a way to ‘adapt’ to steel.
 Our fourth method is a much more laid back approach in which we accept some of the weeds that are there.
 You’ll never get them all, and there will always be more.
 Anytime you’d like to see weeding in action you are welcome to come out and help!

 2019-04-05 10.21.11.jpg